Now hiring postdocs. Join us to explore quantum algorithms, fault tolerance, or quantum resources.

 We welcome inquiries from postdoc candidates interested in our work.

-If you are considering joining us as a postdoc, please contact me via Contact with your CV and a brief research statement attached to discuss potential opportunities and research directions.
+If you are interested in joining us as a postdoc, please contact me via Contact with your CV and a brief research statement attached to discuss potential opportunities and research directions.

 Position availability depends on our funding situation, while we also assist candidates in successfully obtaining fellowships, such as: